tock/tock-www/_posts/2018-05-07-mmio-registers.md

 }
 ```

-Next, each field for a given register is defined with its bit offset in the
+Next, each register's fields are defined with their offsets within the
-register and the number of bits in length it is.
-If there is meaning to the
+register and their lengths (both in bits).
+If the values for a field have
-values the register can be set to, they are included as well.
+names, those are also included.

 For example, here are a subset of the fields for the SAM4L USART mode register.
 The `OFFSET` specification is the bit location of the start of the field in the